nberkutov/simple-banking-system/README.md

 # Simple Banking System

-A simple project to learn how to work with JDBC and sqlite.
+A simple project to learn how to work with JDBC and sqlite and card number validation with Luhn algorithm.
 ## Run
 Use `-fileName pathToDatabase` arguments to specify file.
 ```